Fine-Tuning GPT-4o-Mini to Generate Blog Articles

 More detailed parameter configurations for this step can be found in the official API documentation.

 These two steps can also be quickly completed in the UI interface.
-After submitting the job, you can also track progress and loss changes in real-time in the UI interface.
+After submitting the task, you can also view the progress and loss changes in real time on the UI interface.

-You can check the status of the fine-tuning job with the code below.
+Use the following code to query the status of the fine-tuning task.
 Once the job is successful, you will see the fine_tuned_model

 field filled with the model’s name.
-Note this name to call the model.
+Note this name for invocation.

 |